Don’t deny yourself these hunger busters

-The enchilada began to change as the Spanish adapted them to include include cheese, pork and chicken.
+The enchilada began to change as the Spanish adapted them to include cheese, pork and chicken.

-And spicy sauces were used instead of the chilli paste which was in the original Aztec version.
+They used spicy sauces instead of the chilli paste which was in the original Aztec version.

-When Mexico became a fully fledged colony – as the Viceroyalty of New Spain – this hybrid enchilada became an integral part of its culinary culture.
+And when Mexico became a fully-fledged colony – as the Viceroyalty of New Spain – this hybrid enchilada became an integral part of its culinary culture.

-And became ‘Mexican’ and the closest thing this new country had to a ‘national’ dish.
+And they became ‘Mexican’ and the closest thing this new country had to a ‘national’ dish.

-They eventually found their way into American culture and the term ‘Tex-Mex’ cuisine was born.
+Which eventually found its way into American culture and the term ‘Tex-Mex’ cuisine was born.